YaShock/color-generator/README.md

 ### Linux

 Preferred way is to use linuxdeploy and appimagetool.
 Modify the script/linux/build_appimage.sh and change the path to these tools.
-Run the script and it will produce the AppImage.
+Run the script from the _scripts/linux_ directory and it will produce the AppImage in _bin_.

 ### Windows

 Install InnoSetup in order to create installer for the application.
 You should be able to just compile the script found in _scripts/windows_, which produces a Windows installer.

-### Mac OS
+### MacOS

 TODO